-Penn’s partnerships with Say Yes to Education, the KIPP - Knowledge is Power Program, the Posse Foundation, and QuestBridge, are a part of the University’s long-standing commitment to diversity and excellence.
+Penn’s partnerships with Say Yes to Education, Questbridge, the KIPP - Knowledge is Power Program, the Posse Foundation, Maguire Scholars, and College Track are a part of the University’s long-standing commitment to diversity and excellence.
 Penn seeks foremost to build a student body of highly talented individuals and believes that having a diverse student body enriches the educational experience of every student and broadens the leadership pipeline of graduates.
 These partnerships are one way in which the University aims to engage outstanding yet underserved students with high potential who might not otherwise have the opportunity to go to Penn.

 Say Yes to Education

 Founded by Penn alumnus and Trustee, George A. Weiss, W'65, the mission of Say Yes is to value and realize the potential of economically disadvantaged youth and families.
 Say Yes recognizes the daunting challenges faced by children living in poverty, and believes children can overcome these challenges when given significant, holistic support.
 Say Yes is committed to providing this support to at-risk children and their families, enabling them to graduate from high school, accomplish post-secondary educational success, and achieve meaningful life goals, including giving back to their communities.

 Penn partners with QuestBridge—an organization that shares Penn’s commitment to expanding economic diversity—to increase the number of highly talented students from low-income backgrounds in our community.
 Over the past five years, more than 95 QuestBridge scholars have matched with Penn and have enrolled.
 Additional QuestBridge scholars were not matched, but were admitted to Penn in the Regular Decision round.

 KIPP - Knowledge is Power Program